-- 1. For every construction document submission (33%, 50% or 66%, 99% and 100%), the Consultant shall provide: - a completed and signed Checklist for the Submission of Construction Documents (see Appendix A); and
+- 1. For every construction document submission (33%, 50% or 66%, 99% and 100%), the Consultant shall provide: - 1. a completed and signed Checklist for the Submission of Construction Documents (see Annex A Checklist for the Submission of Construction Documents).

 3.1.8 Terminology & Quantities